 What You Need To Know:

-✅ The Head of the UN Monitoring Mission Fiona Fraser says the mission works directly with victims and witnesses of violations of international human rights law and international humanitarian law;
+✅ The Head of the UN Monitoring Mission Fiona Frazer says the mission works directly with victims and witnesses of violations of international human rights law and international humanitarian law;

-✅ “We verify this information, document it, advocate with relevant authorities, refer cases to humanitarian organizations, undertake interventions and then issue these public reports,” – Fiona Fraser;
+✅ “We verify this information, document it, advocate with relevant authorities, refer cases to humanitarian organizations, undertake interventions and then issue these public reports,” – Fiona Frazer;

 ✅ The recent report saw an increase in civilian casualties, compared to a year ago, particularly during the spike of hostilities around the triangle of Avdiivka, Yasynuvata, and the Donetsk airport;

-Hromadske spoke to Fiona Fraser, Head of the UN Monitoring Mission in Ukraine in March 2017.
+Hromadske spoke to Fiona Frazer, Head of the UN Monitoring Mission in Ukraine in March 2017.

 We know that you are preparing the report for November-February, this three-month period, on the human rights situation in Ukraine, including the so-called occupied territories of the Donetsk and the Luhansk regions.
 You mentioned in your report that you have undertaken actions to improve human rights.
 What exactly have you done?